cyberconcepts/loops/loops/knowledge/README.txt

   >>> missing = john.getMissingKnowledge(task01)
   >>> [m.title for m in missing]
-  [u'Object-oriented Programming', u'OO Programming with Python']
+  ['Object-oriented Programming', 'OO Programming with Python']

 Luckily there are a few elearning content objects out there that provide some of the knowledge needed: